Grace Millsap to be a peer tutor for the 2021 academic year

 Abby cheers RAYS support for both education and networking

-Abby Ruppert, who will graduate in 2020 with a degree in Kinesiology from Acadia University in Wolfville, Nova Scotia, expresses her appreciation for the support she has received from RAYS, “I am so incredibly thankful to RAYS and all of the people who both directly and indirectly have supported, helped, encouraged, and pushed me to where I stand today.
+Abby Ruppert, who graduated in 2020 with a degree in Kinesiology from Acadia University in Wolfville, Nova Scotia, expresses her appreciation for the support she has received from RAYS, “I am so incredibly thankful to RAYS and all of the people who both directly and indirectly have supported, helped, encouraged, and pushed me to where I stand today.
 To the board members, the sponsors, our mentors, the selection committee, and so many others, you have provided both me and the other students with both education and networking opportunities that may not have been possible without your help!”
 Abby looks forward to remaining a part of the RAYS community in service of future scholarship recipients as they pursue their post-secondary education.

 Allison aims to return to Clearview and give back to the amazing community

 Allison McLeod, who is in Business studies at Fanshawe College in London, Ontario, tells of her transition to college life and her appreciation for the support she has received from RAYS as part of that process, reporting that “My year has been going extremely well so far but of course it comes with some ups and downs, second tries and lots of adjustments.
 Overall, I am enjoying my first year back at school and am very grateful for all the help and support I have received from everyone at RAYS.
 I would love to come back to the Clearview area after finishing school and be able to give back to our amazing community.”